DES wants to hear from you!

-The Legislature directed DES to oversee work for Legislative Campus Modernization (LCM) to address space needs of legislative agencies and critical issues with the Irving R. Newhouse (Newhouse), Joel M. Pritchard State Library (Pritchard) and John L. O'Brien (O'Brien) buildings.
+The Legislature directed DES to oversee work for Legislative Campus Modernization (LCM) to address space needs of legislative agencies and critical issues with the Irving R. Newhouse, Joel Pritchard State Library, and John L. O'Brien buildings.
 The project will take place over the next several years.
 View the proviso language found in Section 1111 of the 2021 Capital Budget, SHB 1080.SL.

 The scope of LCM is comprised of a series of subprojects located on different sites on the West Capitol Campus.
 In general, the first major step for each project was site analysis and design work.
 These steps included stakeholder engagement as well as technical studies.
-At this time, both the Newhouse and Pritchard are in the active phases of the project.
-Work on the O'Brien building will begin in 2026.
+At this time, both the Irving R. Newhouse and Joel M. Pritchard projects are in the active phases.
+Work on the John L. O'Brien Building will begin in 2026.

 We are now publishing the LCM weekly update to keep campus tenants, visitors and local residents up-to-date on planned LCM construction work and how it impacts the campus.